HCL-TECH-SOFTWARE/Sametime-Automation/README.md

 # HCL Sametime Meetings deployment on Kubernetes

-A set of Ansible scripts for automated deployment of HCL Sametime Meetings on pn-prem Kubernetes.
+A set of Ansible scripts for automated deployment of HCL Sametime Meetings on on-prem Kubernetes.

 ## Description
 New HCL Sametime Meetings runs in a containerized environment - Docker or Kubernetes.
 Docker is suitable for smaller deployments and lower workload; deployment is easier.
 Sametime on Kubernetes is harder to deploy but can handle a bigger workload due to Kubernetes scaling possibilities.